Learning Together and Learning from Each Other

 The Sustainable Tourism Community of Learning and Practice’s culture of learning is based on building participants’ ability to think critically, develop confidence, and act holistically.

-Thinking critically involves reflecting on what is said or written, being a skeptic, and asking good questions.
-Developing confidence involves assessing risks and how to deal with them and speak in public.
-Acting holistically involves including different viewpoints and people affected or involved in decisions, considering how those decisions affect them, and respecting those viewpoints and people.
+Thinking critically involves reflecting on what is said or written, being curious, and asking good questions.
+Developing confidence involves assessing risks and how to deal with them, and honing public speaking skills.
+Acting holistically involves inviting participation by people affected by or that have a role in decision-making, and respecting those viewpoints and people

 To support this culture of learning, the program employs a multi-faceted approach to deliver content, foster sharing and discussion, develop leadership skills, and support project planning and implementation.
 We emphasize horizontal learning while embracing the professional background and expertise of the participants to create a community of practice.